11B-X-1371: Possible purposes

 Another theory connected the video to popular electronic musician Skrillex.
 In May, when the video had first been posted to the Internet, he released a song called "Red Lips".
 Shortly after Krahbichler's original post, he tweeted "#REDLIPS #REDLIPS #REDLIPS".
 It was speculated that it could be viral marketing for his work—other musicians in that genre have been known to hide images in spectrograms—or from some CDs of unreleased work that he said had been stolen from his hotel room.
 But if it was the former possibility, Krahblicher noted, "the problem is that the hints towards the works being promoted are fairly weak".

 Parker Warner Wright, whom both Krahblicher and The Daily Dot believed to be the creator of the video, said it and its sequel were the first in a series of art projects.
 He would not be specific on their themes or message.
 "I see my work as waves on the ocean", he told the latter.
 "Some people look for shells in it, some surf, others—dive".
 He had always intended for them to be a series, regardless of whether they went viral or not.
 "Currently, there is a call for more, and I aim to please", he admitted.
 "However, my art would move forward irrespective of external force.
 I have a call from within, I need to answer".

 Wright uploaded another video to his Facebook page entitled 110A30213 on November 5, 2016, three days prior to the 2016 United States presidential election.
 It features Wright addressing a crowd while dressed like a military officer or dictator.
 Krahbichler theorized that the video, which he deemed "very political", might have a message related to the election.
 He also felt that the date that Wright posted the video on his Facebook page could be a reference to Guy Fawkes' words "Remember, remember, the 5th of November".

+On March 18, 2026, GadgetZZ.com informed about receiving a new puzzle set.
+No similarity to previous videos was noticed, however the letter arrived from Otwock, Poland (the exact location of Zofiówka sanatorium).
+The DVD was also labelled with Base64 code, but contrary to the first one, it contained only six binary files.
+The puzzle was partially solved at the time of publishing, leading to a TOR hidden service, which did not respond.